seltzered/beancolage/README.md

 - Root level configures mono-repo build with lerna
 - `applications` groups the different app targets:
+  - `browser` contains a browser based version of Beancolage that may be packaged as a Docker image
   - `electron` contains app to package, packaging configuration, and E2E tests for the electron target.
 - `extensions/beancolage-extension` groups the various extensions, within `src` there is:
   - `navigator-fava` - A navigation panel for opening beancount files in Fava, and to see open Fava views (based on [open-editors-widget](https://github.com/eclipse-theia/theia/pull/9284/commits/a0472f6186d5d26a5b54f9b8c7ab7697c2d83f42)).